reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 Each objective has optional parameters defined by `option` property:
 * `threshold`: a target coefficient of variation value which specifies desired minimum balancing level.
 All values below threshold are considered equal which helps the search algorithm to optimize conflicting objectives.
-* `tolerance`: a step tolerance by variation coefficient.
-Algorithm considers two fitness values equal if they differ not more than `tolerance` value.

 It is recommended to set both option values to guide the search towards optimum for conflicting objectives, e.g. cost minimization and any of work balance.